Motivic Tambara Functors: Normed effective homotopy modules II: main theorem

 \begin{remark} Throughout this section we put $\scr C = \SmQP_k$ and $\scr V = \SmQP$.
 We cannot reasonably hope to change $\scr V$.
 However, $\scr C = \SmQP_k$ was mainly used as a simplifying assumption.
 It implies that $T^2_{\scr C}(k) \wequi T^1_{\scr C}(k)$.
 This latter category is somewhat easier to study, and so we were able to deduce somewhat cheaply that $T^2_\scr{C}(k)$ is presentable, and so on.
 I contend that all the results about $T^2_\scr{C}$ remain valid for more general $\scr C$, such as $\scr C = \FEt_k$ (except of course that in general $T^2_\scr{C}(k) \not\wequi T^1_\scr{C}(k)$), and that the same is true for Corollary \ref{corr:main} \end{remark}

-\begin{remark} We were forced to invert the exponential characteristic $e$ essentially because we needed to know that $(\E X)(K)$ is generated by transfers along finite \emph{etale} morphisms, in some sense.
-The proof shows that in general, $(\E X)(K)$ is generated by transfers along finite, but not necessarily étale, morphisms.
+\begin{remark} We were forced to invert the exponential characteristic $e$ essentially because we needed to know that $(\E X)(K)$ is generated by transfers along finite \emph{étale} morphisms, in some sense.
+The proof shows that in general, $(\E X)(K)$ is generated by transfers along finite, but not necessarily étale, morphisms (see Remark \ref{rmk:non-perfect-gens}).
 Inverting $e$ allows us to restrict to $K$ perfect, where these two classes of morphisms coincide. \end{remark}